The Bankrate promise

 If you’re considering credit cards that deliver inflation-fighting rewards, don’t randomly pick a card.
 Instead, examine your spending over the past few months so you can find a card that rewards your everyday expenses.

 For instance, you may benefit from a credit card that provides an attractive amount of cash back on grocery purchases.
 Or maybe you’re traveling a lot now and would find an airline or hotel credit card more rewarding.

-Rewards cards come in three categories: cash back, points and miles.
-These cards provide rewards on eligible purchases.
+Generally speaking, rewards cards come in three categories — cash back, points and miles — and provide rewards on any eligible purchases.

-Aside from checking out the rewards themselves, be sure to explore cards that are extending an introductory offer of 0 percent APR for, say, 12 or 15 months.
-If you do take advantage of one of these cards, don’t forget to pay off the balances covered by the intro offer before the 0 percent APR ends.
+Aside from checking out the rewards themselves, look for cards that extend a 0 percent intro APR for at least 12 or 15 months to further maximize their value (the best 0 percent APR cards offer up to 21 months).
+That said, if you do take advantage of one of these cards, don’t forget to pay off your balance before the 0 percent intro APR ends.
 Otherwise, the normal interest rate for the card will take effect.

 Inflation impacting credit card debt

-In an effort to curb inflation and cool off the economy, the Federal Reserve has been hiking the federal funds rate.
-This is the interest rate that banks charge when they lend to one another.
-Boosts in this rate can cause the interest rates for loans and credit cards to go up.
+In an effort to curb inflation and cool off the economy, the Federal Reserve has hiked the federal funds rate to 5.50 percent — up from just 1.75 percent one year ago.

 When the Fed bumps up the federal funds rate, that action tends to trickle down to interest rates for credit cards.
 How?
 The closely monitored prime rate, used to set interest rates for credit cards, typically moves in tandem with the federal funds rate.
 In other words, if the prime rate climbs, the interest rates for credit cards are likely to climb as well.